-- 1. Migrant workers and members of their families referred to in this part of the Convention may not be expelled from a State of employment, except for reasons defined in the national legislation of that State, and subject to the safeguards established in part III of this Convention. - 2.
-Expulsion shall not be resorted to for the purpose of depriving a migrant worker or a member of his family of the rights arising out of the authorization of residence and the work permit. - 3.
-In considering whether to expel a migrant worker or a member of his family, account should be taken of humanitarian considerations and of the length of time that the person concerned has already resided in the State of employment.
+1. Migrant workers and members of their families referred to in this part of the Convention may not be expelled from a State of employment, except for reasons defined in the national legislation of that State, and subject to the safeguards established in part III of the present Convention.

+- 2. Expulsion shall not be resorted to for the purpose of depriving migrant workers or members of their families of the rights arising out of the authorization of residence and the work permit. - 3.
+In considering whether to expel a migrant worker or a member of his or her family, account should be taken of humanitarian considerations and of the length of time that the person concerned has already resided in the State of employment.